-In this tutorial we’ll show you how to merge, weld and exclude your objects in Illustrator.
+In this tutorial we’ll show you how to merge, unite, weld, and exclude objects for laser cutting in Illustrator.

 Excluding Shapes (making holes)